amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/01-KPIs&Intro/intro_exercises.md

 **Function**

-1. Clean and join raw data
+1. Clean and join raw data/C
-2. Share dashboards online securely
+2. Share dashboards online securely/F
-3. Build dashboards on your laptop
+3. Build dashboards on your laptop/A
-4. View dashboards on the go
+4. View dashboards on the go/D
-5. AI-driven alerts & predictions
+5. AI-driven alerts & predictions/E

 **Product**
 - A. Tableau Desktop